brownplt/B2T2/Competitors/TypeScript/README.md

 ### Limitations

-- this implementation cannot specify the order of column names.
+- this implementation cannot specify that a table must not contain duplicated column names.

+### Credits

+Thanks Thomas and Max for their annotated `pivotLonger`, `pivotWider`, and other operators.